 Logistical Support and Ops Manager

-Claudia Lux is a professional hoof carer and is part of the CREW since 2007.
+Claudia Lux is part of the CREW since 2007.
 She used to live permanently at the farm for many years and was the operations manager, overseeing every aspect of the farm.
 A few years ago, she returned to Germany and since then visits the farm on a regular basis.
 She is responsible for all background operations, such as communication with volunteers and donors, on-time delivery of milk replacer, and financial planning.
+Claudia is the first chairperson of the registered association Kilimanjaro CREW e.V., which is recognised as a non-profit organisation in Germany.